aws-samples/bedrock-claude-chatbot/README.md

     - Create an private ECR repository by following the link in step 3.
     - On your local machine or any related AWS services including [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html), [Amazon Elastic Compute Cloud](https://aws.amazon.com/ec2/getting-started/), [Amazon Sageamker Studio](https://aws.amazon.com/blogs/machine-learning/accelerate-ml-workflows-with-amazon-sagemaker-studio-local-mode-and-docker-support/) etc. run the following CLI commands:
         - install git and clone this git repo `git clone [github_link]`
+        - navigate into the Docker directory `cd Docker`
         - if using local machine, authenticate with your [AWS credentials](https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-authentication.html)
         - install [AWS Command Line Interface (AWS CLI) version 2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) if not already installed.
         - Follow the steps in the **Deploying the image** section under **Using an AWS base image for Python** in this [documentation guide](https://docs.aws.amazon.com/lambda/latest/dg/python-image.html#python-image-instructions).
 Replace the placeholders with the appropiate values.
 You can skip step `2` if you already created an ECR repository.